Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/08/sql-server-replication-and-non-clustered-indexes.md

 categories:
     - Programming
 tags:
-    - indexes
+    - Indexes
-    - replication
+    - Replication
-    - sql
+    - SQL
 ---

 If you want non-clustered indexes to be copied to your replication slaves (you probably do) you simply adjust the setting that you’ll find here…